-Fixed Income Portfolio Construction:Municipal Bonds In The Current Environment
+Fixed Income Portfolio Construction: Municipal Bonds In The Current Environment

-The first in this series of portfolio construction pieces Andres Capital Management was published on July 14, and was a broad overview article.
+The first in this series of portfolio construction pieces by Andres Capital Management was published on July 14, and was a broad overview article.

 We present a second article in the series specific to Municipal Portfolio construction.
 The execution of our approach is supported by decades of experience from managing Merrill’s Municipal Bond Department with responsibility for all securities trading and underwriting to managing hundreds of millions of high net worth and mutual fund assets.